karsharma10/karsharma10/README.md

 # Kartik Sharma's Profile

-👋 Hello, I'm Kartik Sharma, a Senior at the University of Colorado, Boulder, passionate about the intersections of Computer Science, Finance, and Business.
-My diverse background spans education in both the US and India, nurturing a multicultural perspective.
+👋 Hello, I'm Kartik Sharma.
+As a technology enthusiast, I am dedicated to exploring the vast landscape of technology and am committed to continuous learning and skill enhancement.
+My journey has been enriched by a diverse and multicultural educational experience, spanning both the US and India, which has shaped my perspective and approach to problem-solving.
+Driven by core principles and an unwavering commitment to self-improvement, I strive to contribute meaningfully to projects and teams I am a part of, leveraging my unique background to foster innovation and excellence.